Preparing for the Autumnal Equinox Celebration

 Return to the Main Index on this Webpage

-My notes, observations, listing of local activities, and studies on the season:
+My notes, observations, listing of local activities, and studies on the Holy Day and the season:

 At the Autumnal Equinox, the daylight hours are equal to the nighttime hours.
 Light and darkness are balanced.
 The end of summer has arrived, harvesting is nearing completion, and the cooler days and longer nights and rains of autumn are anticipated.